mybb/meta/architecture/mybb-1.9-theme-system.md

 *theme system*

 - **Themelet** — Interface Resources with associated properties [Interface Resource Properties]
-  - - **Self-contained Themelet** — a Themelet with only custom Interface Resources
-    - **Multi-namespace Themelet** — a Themelet with Interface Resources that may be custom, or override those of selected Extensions
-  - **Direct Themelet** — a collection of a Themelet's Resources and associated Properties whose target namespace is managed by the system
+  - - **Direct Themelet** — a collection of a Themelet's Resources and associated Properties whose target namespace is managed by the system
-  - **Namespace Themelet** — a collection of Themelet's Resources and associated Properties whose target namespace is defined explicitly
+    - **Namespace Themelet** — a collection of a Themelet's Resources and associated Properties whose target namespace is defined explicitly
+- **Themelet Bundle** — a collection of Themelets intended for multiple distinct namespaces, supplied by a single Extension
 - **Interface Resource Properties File** — a `resources.json` file in JSON format, located directly in a Themelet Directory
 - **Themelet Directory** — a directory containing Interface Resources separated into subdirectories named according to their type (e.g. `templates/`, `css/`, `js/`, etc.), and the Interface Resource Properties File
 - **Themelet Inheritance Chain** — an ordered list of Extensions, according to which a final Themelet is resolved, where priority is defined by the number of steps away from the end of the chain